kb-labb/skoldiskurs/README.md

 The training largely follows Justyna Sikora's pipeline for the Språkbanken vectors.

 1. First, we run create_datafile.py as "python3 create_datafile.py -i input_file -t lemma -o output_file".
 At this point in time, the input file is a csv file but this a to do as we want it to input the xml files outputted by sparv directly.
 The output file is a txt file with one sentence per line.

-2. With the output file from above as input, we run clean_corpus.py to filter out some unwanted tokens, for example numeric tokens.
-This seems like a step that can be performed under step one, so this is a to do.
+It is also cleaned of some non-Swedish chars (in line with Justyna's script clean_corpus.py).

-3. Train vectors with train_sentence.py.
+2. Train vectors with train_sentence.py.
 This results in a bin file.